Indoor/outdoor fiber optic cable

 2. Check whether an LSZH outer sheath is required by the project fire strategy or customer specification.

-3. Confirm pulling tension, bend path, pathway geometry and expected mechanical exposure.
+3. Check pulling tension, bend path, pathway geometry and expected mechanical exposure.

-4. Choose fiber count and single-mode specification according to backbone capacity and future growth.
+4. Specify the fiber count and single-mode fiber type according to backbone capacity and bend requirements.

 5. If the route includes heavier mechanical risk, compare armored alternatives before final release.